Skip to main content

 environment:

-# MongoDB with authentication (optional)
+# MongoDB with authentication (advised!)

 - MONGO_INITDB_ROOT_USERNAME=YOUR_ROOT_NAME